 She is a senior professional member of Hypnosis New Zealand, a senior professional member of the

 Global Weight Management Federation and a member of New Zealand Association of Neuro Linguistic Programming.

 Avril will show you how to transform your relationship with food, your body, and your inner-thinner-sparkly-self, permanently.

 She lives in Auckland, New Zealand with her petit prince Tom, and her dog, Pudding.

 I haven’t always had a good handle on my body and my self-image.
 I struggled with bulimia during my teens and twenties.
 As with all secrets, it was a heavy burden to shoulder.

 I wish I’d known then what I know now.
 But I didn’t.
-And, since regret is a wasted emotion, I use my past as motivation to empower women to deal with their own body image challenges.
+And, since regret is a wasted emotion, I use my bumpy journey as inspiration to empower other women to release their own weight and body image challenges.

 Before re-training and helping women with weight loss I worked in marketing in Hong Kong, the Seychelles, London and Melbourne.
 I’ve also worked as a jockey in Tokyo and a dive master in Honduras.
 If you guessed I like adventure, you’d be right.

-I believe that happy, healthy women who understand the role of self-responsibility and self-love are key in creating happy, healthy communities in which we can all flourish.
+I believe that happy, healthy women who understand the role of self-responsibility, self-acceptance and self-love are key in creating happy, healthy communities in which we can all flourish.
 The world needs more of those, wouldn’t you agree?